Luis Cano

-Luis Ángel Cano Quintana (born 5 September 1999) is an Ecuadorian footballer who plays as an attacking midfielder for S.D.
-Aucas.
+Luis Ángel Cano Quintana (born 5 September 1999) is an Ecuadorian footballer who plays as an attacking midfielder for Ecuadorian Serie A club Barcelona.

 Career

 Club career

 Cano began his career at the local club Ciudad del Norte in Vinces.
 He made his debut for the clubs U-17 team in 2013 at the age of only 13.
 He played for the club until he moved to Fiorentina FC, also from his hometown Vinces, ahead of the 2017 season.

-He then moved to Ecuadorian Serie B club CD Santa Rita later in 2017, where he made 73 appearances and scored six times over two seasons at the age of 17-18.
+He then moved to Ecuadorian Serie B club CD Santa Rita later in 2017, where he made 73 appearances and scored six times over two seasons at the age of 17–18.
 Ahead of the 2019 season, Cano then joined Ecuadorian Serie A club Independiente del Valle.
 However, he only played for official games for the clubs reserve team in the Serie B, before leaving the club at the end of 2019.

 Ahead of the 2020 season, Cano moved to Guayaquil City.
 He made 25 league appearances for the club and scored five goals.
 Ahead of the 2021 season, Cano joined fellow league club S.D.
 Aucas.